 Recent lld/ELF performance improvements

-Since the LLVM 22 branch was cut, I've landed patches that parallelize more link phases, cut task-runtime overhead, and remove per-relocation hotspots.
+Since the LLVM 22 branch was cut, I've landed patches that parallelize more link phases and cut task-runtime overhead.
 This post compares current main against lld 22.1, mold, and wild.

 Headline: a Release+Asserts clang --gc-sections link is 1.37x as fast as lld 22.1; Chromium debug with --gdb-index is 1.07x as fast. mold and wild are still ahead — the last section explains why.